babachir/API-rest-with-symfony2-mini-fantasy-game-/INSTRUCTIONS.md

 * the **strength** (Integer) which represents the strength of the Knight
 * the **weaponPower** (Integer) which represents the power of the weapon wielded by the Knight

 The Knight is a fighter.
-As such it implements the **FighterInterface**
+As such it implements the **FightInterface**

 The Power level of a Knight can be obtained by adding its **strength** and its **weaponPower**

-### Troll class ###
-The **Troll** class is also an entity that can be stored in the database.

-It has only a specific attribute:

-* the **strength** (Integer) which represents the strength of the Troll

-The Troll is a fighter class.
-As such it implements the **FighterInterface**

-The Power level of a Troll can be obtained by doubling its **strength**

 ## The Arena Service
-This service is only here to simulate a duel between 2 classes implementing the **FighterInterface**
+This service is only here to simulate a duel between 2 fighters.

-It is a simple class with a unique static method called `fight` which takes 2 combatants and made them fight by comparing their Power Level.
+It is a simple class with a unique static method called `fight` which takes 2 fighters and made them fight by comparing their Power Level.

 The method should return the winner (as an object) or return the 0 value if the duel is a draw (the 2 combatants have the same Power Level)

+In this little test, only the Knights are able to fight but the Arena's duels should stay generic.

+We can imagine for example other classes like Trolls or Goblins (which are obviously not humans) fighting in the arena too but we'll ignore them for this exercise.

 ## API Design
 This mini-game simulator should be designed as an API.